2022 Season: Open May – September

 Plum Creek park is a 215 acre Redwood County park located just minutes from historic Walnut Grove.
 The same Plum Creek that Laura Ingalls Wilder wrote about in her books, runs right through the park.
 The park also features a large swimming lake, Lake Laura.
 Lake Laura was created in the late 70’s as a reservoir to help alleviate flooding concerns downstream.
 It is because of this constantly moving water, that Lake Laura stays fresh and clean throughout the summer months when other area lakes experience excessive algae growth.

 Fishing is also a popular pastime around the lake.
-The park maintains 64 RV campsites, and 5 primitive campsites.
-There are 2 trails around the park that allow users to experience the diverse and serene landscape, one around Lake Laura, and another along the banks of Plum Creek.
+The park maintains 64 RV campsites, 8 primitive campsites and 6 camper cabins.
+There are 2 trails around the park that allow visitors to experience the diverse and serene landscape, one around Lake Laura, and another along the banks of Plum Creek.

 There are many spots around the park to gather with friends, and even spaces that are suitable for large group gatherings.
 Flush toilets, disc golf, 2 baseball fields, and sand volleyball courts all help make the park a great weekend destination.

 Site prices include up to 6 people per site and 2 licensed vehicles (including all trailer types).
 You may request a specific site, however site numbers are not guaranteed.

 For guests who may arrive outside of our usual business hours, your reserved site information will be available via a posted envelope on the Registration Building window.
 The next morning, please stop by the Office again to complete the check-in process.